Josh Gottheimer: Infrastructure

 Gottheimer supported measures to restore the Lackawanna Cut-Off and the Gateway Tunnel.

-In August 2021, Gottheimer led a group of conservative Democrats, dubbed "The Unbreakable Nine", to derail the Biden administration's $3.5 trillion budget reconciliation package meant to improve the nation's infrastructure.
-They sought to ensure infrastructure investment by separating $1 trillion in physical infrastructure funding from a $3.5 trillion social infrastructure package that was critical to the Biden Administration's Build Back Better agenda.
+In August 2021, Gottheimer led a group of conservative Democrats, dubbed "The Unbreakable Nine," to separate $1 trillion in physical infrastructure funding from a $3.5 trillion social infrastructure package that was critical to the Biden Administration's Build Back Better agenda.
 Progressive Democrats preferred that the two be voted on together so that the bundle was more appealing to members of Congress who supported the physical infrastructure investments but would not vote for the social spending on its own.
 Ultimately, the two packages were voted on separately, with the Bipartisan Infrastructure Bill passing and the Build Back Better Act failing.

 In January 2024, Gottheimer campaigned against electric car manufacturers excluding AM radio from newly produced vehicles.
 At a media event near a Tesla dealership on Route 17, Gottheimer was joined by the New Jersey Broadcasters Association director to argue that AM radio is still widely used and necessary in emergency situations; he also warned that, if unregulated, car manufacturers may eventually charge fees for all infotainment options.

 In March 2024, while touting $1.8 million in federal grants to improve local pedestrian safety acquired as a result of the Bipartisan Infrastructure Bill, Gottheimer announced that he would support three acts to address pedestrian safety: the PHASE Act, which "directs the National Institute of Standards and Technology to come up with new solutions to address distracted driving and will implement pedestrian-friendly infrastructure for cities and towns with a new grant program"; the Sarah Debbink Langenkamp Active Transportation Safety Act, which "works toward giving state and local governments funds for bike and walking paths"; and the Complete Streets Act, which "focuses on more accessible transportation options for children, seniors and people with disabilities...direct[ing] states to find new approaches to pedestrian travel."

 In April 2024, Gottheimer introduced the Enhancing Transparency from Airlines Act, which would codify Department of Transportation rules that require airlines "to provide direct refunds rather than vouchers following a 'significant diversion' in flights...includ[ing] a three-hour delay for domestic flights and a six-hour delay for international trips," while also "requiring airlines to communicate all fees upfront."